On the shape of air bubbles trapped in ice: The Frozen Bubble Equation

 \section{The Frozen Bubble Equation}

 Our model is based on the conservation of the mass of gas.
-For simplicity, we treat air as a simple gas and average its properties over that of nitrogen and oxygen (Material and Methods).
+For simplicity, we treat air as a simple gas and average its properties over that of nitrogen and oxygen (see Material and Methods).
 During its growth, the bubble can be separated into two parts: a lower part, the pore, that is trapped in the ice, and an upper part, the bubble \emph{per se}, that is in contact with the liquid water (see Fig.~\ref{fig:model}).
 As water freezes, gas is virtually transferred from the bubble to the pore.
 In the meantime, gas may be exchanged between the bubble and the surrounding water.
 The direction and magnitude of this mass transfer depends on the Laplace pressure, hence on the curvature of the bubble.

 The shape of the ice-water interface results of the balance between latent heat and the heat fluxes on either side.
-At the contact line between air, water and ice, this is written:

-where $\boldsymbol{J}_\mathrm{x}$ is the heat flux coming from the interface into the ice (i), water (w) and air (a), respectively, $\rho_\mathrm{i}$ is the density of ice, $L_\mathrm{f}$ is the latent heat of freezing and $\boldsymbol{v}$ is the freezing rate.
-The vector equation~(\ref{eq:stefan}) is usually named the Stefan condition~\cite{worster2000}.
-Since the heat capacity and the density of air are negligible compared to those of ice and water, we may neglect $\boldsymbol{J}_\mathrm{a}$.
-Therefore, according to Eq.~(\ref{eq:stefan}) $\boldsymbol{v}$ must be tangent to the bubble, and the freezing front orthogonal to the bubble.
-The contact angle of the bubble on the ice is then close to 90$^\circ$.
+Since the heat conductivity of gas is negligible compared to that of water and ice, the heat flux towards the bubble $\boldsymbol{J}_\mathrm{g}$ must be negligible as well, hence the streamlines of the heat flux must be tangent to the bubble.
+Being the isotherm corresponding to the freezing temperature, the freezing front should be orthogonal to the streamlines and therefore orthogonal to the bubble.
+Therefore, we will assume that the contact angle of the bubble on the ice is close to $\pi/2$, as observed for instance in the freezing of sessile drops \cite{marin2014,seguy2023role}.
+The difference between the actual contact angle and $\pi/2$ (denoted $\varepsilon$ in Fig. \ref{fig:model}) will be neglected; this assumption is supported \emph{a posteriori} by our measurements.
 Since the bubble is much smaller than the capillary length (2.7 mm for water), the liquid-gas interface has a uniform curvature; it is a spherical cap.
-In summary, heat transfer and capillarity impose that the upper part of the bubble be a hemisphere.
-Let $R$ be its radius.
+In summary, heat transfer and capillarity impose that the upper part of the bubble be a hemisphere of radius $R$.
+Let $R$ be the radius of that hemisphere, and also the radius of the contact line between the bubble and the freezing front.
+The rest of the model consists in writing an evolution equation for $R(t)$ and then in constructing the shape of the pore by translation of the contact line of radius $R(t)$ at velocity $v$.